InteractiveAdvertisingBureau/vast/specifications/vast_4.3.md

   - <b>VAST:</b> The Video Ad Serving Template is an XML response framework that enables a consistent delivery format for ad across streaming video and audio platforms.
   - <b>VPAID:</b> The Video Player-Ad Interface Definition specifies the protocol between the ad and the media player required to enable ad interactivity and other advanced video advertising functionality.
 Deprecated - <a href="http://bit.ly/videoAdVision">VPAID is being phased out</a>, to be replaced by OMID (for Verification) and SIMID for interactivity.
   - <b>SIMID:</b> The Secure Interactive Media Interface Definition, the API made available to build an interactive experience with the video ad media.
 A replacement for VPAID for interactivity in the VAST 4 model of separated media & executable files.
-  - <b>OMID:</b> The Open Measurement Interface Definition, the API made available to verification code by OMSDK or equivalent service.
+  - <b>OMID:</b> The Open Measurement Interface Definition, the API made available to verification code by OM SDK or equivalent service.
 A replacement for VPAID for verification in the VAST 4 model of separated media & executable files.
   - <b>VMAP:</b> The Video Multi-Ad Playlist is an XML response framework that defines where to place ads within the video content.
   - <b>Digital Video Ad Metric Definitions:</b> An industry-defined list of metrics used in digital video ads.
   - <b>Digital Video Ad Format Guidelines:</b> An industry-defined list of streaming video creative submission specifications.